fortellerq/notes/proxmox/README.md

 ```
 A list of supported models by QEMU can be found [here](https://computernewb.com/wiki/QEMU/Devices/Sound_cards#QEMU_7_and_above:)

 You may notice Soundblaster 16 and Adlib are in the list, but I have not managed to make it work for my Windows 98 VM, the guest won't see the sound card for some reason.
+AC97 works, but with low volume even with the slider maxed.
+I am temporarily getting around the issue by using a physical USB sound card with a volume boost function.

+Note that for emulated sound cards that are not natively supported by the guest OS, you will need to install its driver.
+For instance, the emulated AC97 card is an Intel(r) 82801AA AC'97, which means the AC97 (Intel ICH) audio drivers for Windows 95 / 98 / NT 4.0 is required.

 ### Passthrough
 I have tried passthrough a Soundblaster XFi but that freezes the entire physical machine.
 It seems the reason is that the Proxmox host somehow gets a hold of the card, which would be weird, because Proxmox doesn't have any audio output.